OpenLiberty/openliberty-realworld-example-app/readme.md

 # Getting started

+This codebase uses a PostgreSQL database to persist its data.
+Use the provided docker-compose.yaml to start the required DB.

 You will need Java as a prerequisite and our current build tool of choice is Maven.

 * Clone this repo